Henry de Beaumont: Service with Edward Balliol and later career

-Soon after landing the army, under the skilful command of Beaumont, confronted and defeated a much larger Scottish force at the Battle of Dupplin Moor in August 1332, using an effective, and murderous, combination of infantry and archers.
+Beaumont persuaded Balliol to come to England in 1331, and played a key role in coordinating the campaign into Scotland the following year which culminated in Balliol's victory at the Battle of Dupplin Moor.
 Building on this victory, the army advanced on Scone, where Edward Balliol was crowned King of Scots on 24 September.
-The coronation was a tense and unhappy occasion, for the new king and his small army were isolated in a sullen and hostile country.
-At the banquet, after the coronation ceremony, it is said that the guests remained fully armed, save for their helmets.
-There was good reason for this; for it is also said that the local people attached themselves to Balliol more from fear than love.
-The terror of the new regime soon spread, and the priors of St. Andrews wrote of the lordship of Edward Balliol and Henry Beaumont, and their inability to collect the dues from their church at Fordun 'for fear of the said Lord Henry.'
+Beaumont attended the coronation and Balliol's first parliament in October, in which the Disinherited were officially restored to their lands.
+The The priors of St. Andrews wrote of the lordship of Edward Balliol and Henry Beaumont, and their inability to collect the dues from their church at Fordun 'for fear of the said Lord Henry.'